bokkypoobah/AigangPresaleContractAudit/audit/README.md

   need to be set an account that no one controls like `0x0000000000000000000000000000000000000000`.
 Setting this `controller` to this
   "burn" address may prevent any future upgrades to this token contract, or the transfer of these presale tokens to the main crowdsale contract.

+  * [ ] ACTION Review whether the token contract owner should have the ability to burn another user's tokens after the PreSale is finalised

+### Second Review

+* The token contract owner has the ability to burn another user's tokens after the PreSale is finalised (see Recommendation)

+  * [ ] ACTION Review whether the token contract owner should have the ability to generate tokens after the PreSale is finalised

 <br />